cognitedata/data-model-examples/{{cookiecutter.buildfolder}}/README.md

 ./clean_and_load.sh <example>
 ```

-This script will drop all data (if present), re-load everything, and then run the transformations to get data into
+This script will drop all data (if present), re-load everything, and then run the transformations to
-your data model.
+get data into your data model.

 Or, you can do the steps one by one (you can also look at the `./clean_and_load.sh` script):

-1. Authenticate with the data modeling CLI tool:

-    ```bash
-    ./cdf-login.sh
-    ```

-    This will try to log you into your CDF project with the credentials from the .env file.
-It will also try to list the transformations this
-    client has access to.

-    Note that the load_data.py script will test if it has correct permission and give you an error.

 1. Load the environment variables from the .env file in the build folder: